Karns11/RandomUserDataPipeline/README.md

    git clone https://github.com/Karns11/RandomUserDataPipeline.git
    cd RandomUserDataPipeline
    ```
-2. Create/activate a python virtual environment
+2. Create/activate a Python virtual environment
-   I always prefer to work within venvs when using python so I will add this as a step here:
+   I always prefer to work within venvs when using Python so I will add this as a step here:

    ```powershell
     python -m venv .venv